ActionSA Pours Cold Water Over Xolani Khumalo’s MMC Appointment

 Sizok'thola presenter and ActionSA councillor Xolani Khumalo has been appointed the MMC of Community Services and By-law Enforcement in Ekurhuleni

-Xolani Khumalo's political star continues to shine, as he is now an MMC.
+Xolani Khumalo's political star is not shining as he rejected an MMC offer.
 Images: @XolaniKhumalo_/X and Klaus Vedfelt/ Getty Images

 Source: UGC

-EKURHULENI — ActionSA councillor Xolani Khumalo will be part of the mayoral committee after the Mayor of the City of Ekurhuleni, Nkosindiphile Xhakaza, appointed him as an MMC.
+EKURHULENI — ActionSA has slammed allegations that Councillor Xolani Khumalo will be part of the mayoral committee after a statement circulated that Mayor of the City of Ekurhuleni, Nkosindiphile Xhakaza, appointed him as an MMC.
 The announcement went viral on 18 February 2026.

 Read also